40843245/Cloud-Computing/basic knowledgement/Cloud Computing/Attack/SQL injection.md

     (The computer can measure time accurately.)

+The hint can also be applied to 4.

 )

 4. Blind Time-Based SQLi:
 Time-based SQL Injection works by sending a SQL query to the database and forcing it to wait for a predetermined length of time (in seconds) before answering.
-The response time will tell the attacker if the query result is TRUE or FALSE
+The response time will tell the attacker if the query result is TRUE or FALSE.

+(Hint:
+Similar to hint on 3.
+)

 ## Prevention